 Public transportation: always punch your ticket on public transport in cities (make sure you have a ticket before boarding).
 Fares aren’t high, but fines are, and inspectors are merciless.
 Drivers on municipal buses and trams usually do not sell tickets, but there are plenty of machines and kiosks that do.

-Don’t leave your shopping until late.
+Don’t leave your shopping until the last minute.
 Many shops close at Saturday lunchtime and don’t open again until Monday morning.
 However, big shopping malls remain open during the whole weekend.

 Don’t smoke or drink alcohol in public places.
 Smoking is prohibited in restaurants, bus stops and shopping malls and can result in a significant fine.